rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

        con_id
 FROM   v$ip_acl
 ORDER BY 1, 2;
+exit;
 </copy>

 SERVICE_NAME                   HOST                               CON_ID
 ------------------------------ ------------------------------ ----------
-PDB1                           10.0.0.2                                3
 PDB1                           LOCALHOST                               3
-PDB1                           MTV30.SUB04061927430.MTWORKSHO          3
-                               P.ORACLEVCN.COM

 ````
 10. Reset the Listener.ora

-This is the end of exercise.
-Please reset your environment so that it is ready for the next exercise by restoring and restarting the original listener.
-Exit SQL*Plus with the exit command.
-Then run the following linux commands.
+This is the end of the exercise.
+Reset your environment so that it is ready for the next exercise by restoring and restarting the original listener.
 ````
-$ <copy>cd $ORACLE_HOME/network/admin
-cp  listener.backup listener.ora
+$ <copy>cp $ORACLE_HOME/network/admin/listener.backup $ORACLE_HOME/network/adminlistener.ora
 lsnrctl stop LISTCDB1
 lsnrctl start LISTCDB1</copy>
 ````